purgeme/godot_mediapipe_module/README.md

 # MediapipeModule_module

-This project is a module for Godot game engine.
-It provides different types of tracking using mediapipe project from google.
+This is a module for Godot.
+It provides access to this mediapipe library inside godot as a module.
-Currently this project has only been made to work on linux.

-## Setting up and building the module
+This provides different types of tracking/solutions from mediapipe inside godot.

+`Currently the library does not have gpu support`

+## Getting started:

-### setup.sh:
+### Step 1: setup.sh

+Run `setup.sh`

 Downloads the MediapipeModule_library repo, sets it up and builds the library.
 Downloads Godot source code and sets it up with the module and the built library.

-### build.sh:
+### Step 2: build.sh

+Run `build.sh`

 Builds the godot engine module.
 The generated binary is in `godot/bin/`.

 Before running the binary make sure to run:
 `source envs`
 to setup the environment variables so that the binary is able to find the library.